Communist Party of Finland: Cold War

-Aftermaths of the Prague Spring
+Aftermath of the Prague Spring

-The events of the Prague Spring followed by the Warsaw Pact invasion of Czechoslovakia had strong repercussions on the SKP.
+The events of the Prague Spring followed by the Warsaw Pact invasion of Czechoslovakia had strong repercussions for the SKP.
 With the SKP's leadership strongly denouncing the Soviet intervention, internal disputes became fiercer than ever.
 While a de facto Eurocommunist majority held sway, the Taistoist minority decisively stood by the Soviet Union and the Brezhnev doctrine.
 Gradually this led to a disintegration, and in practice, the party now consisted of two parallel structures, and gradually lost ground in terms of public support.
 The most hardline leader of the party, Markus Kainulainen, led a group that even opposed Soviet policies after the Perestroika had begun.

-In 1985–1986 a large number of Taistoists, hundreds of party organizations with thousands of members, were expelled.
+In 1985–1986, a large number of Taistoists, hundreds of party organizations with thousands of members, were expelled.
 They regrouped as the Communist Party of Finland (Unity) (SKPy) which later evolved into the current Communist Party of Finland (1994).

 Collapse

 The dissolution of the Soviet Union in the early 1990s led to ideological conflicts: bitter internal disputes plagued the party.
-Bad stock-market investments made during Aalto's term of office resulted in financial bankruptcy in 1992.
+Bad stock-market investments made during Arvo Aalto's term of office resulted in financial bankruptcy in 1992.
 The SKP never recovered.
 A majority of the party members, with other member-organizations of SKDL, formed the Left Alliance in 1990.

 SKPy, originally the faction of the party expelled in 1985–1986, outlasted its parent and registered itself as the Communist Party of Finland in 1997, but has failed to regain the former Communist Party's parliamentary representation.
 In the elections of 2007 it won 0.7% of the vote; in April 2011, it won just 0.3%.

 Youth wing

 The youth wing of the SKP was the Communist Youth League of Finland (SKNL, 1925–1936).
-After World War II young communists were active in the SKDL's Democratic Youth League of Finland (SNDL).
+After World War II, young communists were active in the SKDL's Democratic Youth League of Finland (SNDL).
 The SNDL was member of World Federation of Democratic Youth.